nataliehman/personal-website-Feb2022-fernfolio-11ty/projects/ux-playground-website-redesign.md

 **Key stats**

-Since the launch of the new design, within 6 months the website had:
+Since the launch of the new design, in 6 months the website had:

-- Increased visitor traffic by 91%.
+- Increased visitor traffic by 151%.
-- Increased website sessions by 158%.
+- Increased website sessions by 227%.
-- Increased pageviews by 219%.
+- Increased pageviews by 294%.

-In 2021, with our community events done remotely we also utilised other channels apart from Meetup.com to promote events e.g. LinkedIn.
+In 2021, with our community events done remotely we also utilised other channels apart from Meetup.com to promote events.
 Data showed that:

-- Other website and social media referrals increased by 23%.
+- Other website referrals increased by 15%.
+- Social media referrals increased by 12% (LinkedIn, Facebook, Twitter).
-- Direct traffic increased by 10%.
+- Direct traffic increased by 43%.

-Overall, this suggests that by promoting the website across multiple channels e.g. LinkedIn, Meetup, Twitter etc. helps to raise awareness of UX Playground's content and design community.
+Overall, this suggests that by promoting the website across multiple channels helps to raise awareness of UX Playground's content and design community.

 ### Team